.jpg)

 Learn a few Arabic phrases like shukran (thank you) or la shukran (no, thank you).
 Locals appreciate the effort.

 Hire a licensed guide when visiting major historical sites.
-They can offer deeper context—and help you skip some lines.
+They can offer deeper context—and help you skip some lines - check the links below!

 Top Attractions & Experiences in Egypt